-(\$ in millions) As of September 30, 2022
+(\$ in millions) As of Septemb er 30, 2022

 Accounts payable \$ 11

 Due to related parties \$ (106)

 All other current liabilities \$ 94

 Compensation and benefits \$ 1

-- (l) Reflects an adjustment to Redeemable noncontrolling interests of \$167 million as of September 30, 2022 to record certain redeemable noncontrolling interest at current redemption value due to redemption provisions that are triggered upon a change of control, which is assumed to be probable at the time of Spin-Off.
-The adjustment to Redeemable noncontrolling interests is treated as a deemed preferred dividend in the earnings per share computation for the year ended December 31, 2021. - (m) The weighted-average number of shares used to compute pro forma basic earnings per share for both the nine months ended September 30, 2022 and the year ended December 31, 2021 is 454,710,004, on the basis of one share of our common stock for every three shares of GE common stock outstanding as of September 30, 2022, and the 19.9% interest in the outstanding shares of our common stock that we expect will be owned by GE at the time of the Spin-Off. - (n) The weighted-average number of shares used to compute pro forma diluted earnings per share for both the nine months ended September 30, 2022 and the year ended December 31, 2021 is 454,710,004, which represents the number of shares we expect to be outstanding in connection with the Spin-Off.
+- (l) Reflects an adjustment to Redeemable noncontrolling interest of \$167 million as of September 30, 2022 to record certain redeemable noncontrolling interest at current redemption value due to redemption provisions that are triggered upon a change of control, which is assumed to be probable at the time of Spin-Off. - (m) The weighted-average number of shares used to compute pro forma basic earnings per share for the nine months ended September 30, 2022 and the year ended December 31, 2021 is and , respectively, on the basis of shares of our common stock for every share of GE common stock held as of the close of business on the record date and the 19.9% interest in the outstanding shares of our common stock that we expect will be owned by GE at the time of the Spin-Off. - (n) The weighted-average number of shares used to compute pro forma diluted earnings per share for the nine months ended September 30, 2022 and the year ended December 31, 2021 is and , respectively, which represents the number of shares we expect to be outstanding in connection with the Spin-Off, adjusted for the dilutive impact of shares granted under our Employee Matters Agreement for estimated GE stock-based compensation awards that will be converted into our stock-based awards in connection with the Spin-Off.
 The actual dilutive effect following the completion of the Spin-Off will depend on various factors, including employees who may change employment between GE and our Company and the impact of GE and GE HealthCare equity-based compensation arrangements.
-We cannot estimate the dilutive effects at this time.
+We cannot fully estimate the dilutive effects at this time.